pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/extensions/v1beta1/index.md

 ```

-ReadOnlyRootFilesystem when set to true will force containers to run with a read only root
+readOnlyRootFilesystem when set to true will force containers to run with a read only root
 file system.
 If the container specifically requests to run with a non-read only root file
 system the PSP should deny the pod.
 If set to false the container may run with a read only
 root file system if it wishes but it will not be forced to.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L13237">property requiredDropCapabilities</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14830">property requiredDropCapabilities</a>
 </h3>

 ```typescript